College Football Playoff considering expansion to 12 teams

-The CFP’s surprising announcement outlined a plan that would triple the number teams that enter the postseason with a chance to win it all.
+”This (proposed model) creates energy in October and November.
+The practical effect will be that with four to five weeks to go in the season, there will be 25-30 team with a legitimate chance,” Big 12 Commissioner Bob Bowlsby said.

+The CFP’s surprising announcement outlined a detailed plan, but there are still steps to be taken and time for discussion and possible tweaks.

-Even if the format is adopted — no earlier than this fall — there was no indication in the proposal about when an expanded playoff could be in place.
-The soonest would seem to be for the 2023 season, but it is probably more likely to be after the 2026 season.
+If the format is adopted – no earlier than this fall – there was no indication in the proposal about when an expanded playoff could be in place.
+The soonest would seem to be for the 2023 season.
+Implementation could also be as far off the 2026 season.

 A selection committee would still be involved, and the proposed 12-team playoff would not limit how many teams can come from any one conference.
 The four highest-ranked conference champions would receive first-round byes and teams 5-12 would face each other in four games played on campus sometime during the two-week period following conference championship weekend, typically early December.